AzzamAlsharafi/portfolio/content/projects/fyp-hsdn/index.md

 {{< github repo="AzzamAlsharafi/FYP-hSDN" >}}

-A network management system to manage hybrid SDN networks (consisting of SDN and traditional non-SDN devices) allowing users to configure various policies using a unified GUI environment.
+A network management system to manage hybrid [SDN] networks (consisting of [SDN] and traditional non-SDN devices) allowing users to configure various policies using a unified GUI environment.

 {{< youtubeLite id="8IWqjOU-V7w" label="Demo" >}}

+<figcaption>This video was originally part of a recorded presentation.
+Presentation audio has been removed.</figcaption>

 ## Overview

-The Hybrid SDN Network Management System is designed to manage hybrid networks that include both SDN *(Software-Defined Networking)* and traditional non-SDN devices.
+The Hybrid [SDN] Network Management System is designed to manage hybrid networks that include both [SDN] *(Software-Defined Networking)* and traditional non-SDN devices.
 The system provides a unified, user-friendly GUI that enables configuration, and monitoring of network devices.

-At the heart of the system is a modular controller built with the Ryu framework, which allows communication with SDN devices using OpenFlow, while also incorporating NETCONF support for managing traditional network devices.
+At the heart of the system is a modular controller built with the [Ryu framework], which allows communication with [SDN] devices using [OpenFlow], while also incorporating [NETCONF] support for managing traditional network devices.
 This dual compatibility allows management of hybrid network infrastructures from a single platform.

 The system implements policy management, allowing users to define and enforce network policies for flow management, routing, blocking, and more.
 Policies can be created, modified, or deleted through the GUI, offering flexibility in network management.